wailsapp/wails/v3/V3 Changes.md

 <button data-wml-event="hover-box" data-wml-trigger="mouseover">Hover over me!</button>
 ```

+## Systray

+Wails 3 comes with a built-in systray.
+This is a fully featured systray that has been designed to be as simple as possible to use.
+It is possible to set the icon, tooltip and menu of the systray.
+It is possible to also "attach" a window to the systray.
+Doing this will provide the following functionality:

+- Clicking the systray icon with toggle the window visibility
+- Right-clicking the systray will open the menu, if there is one

+On macOS, if there is no attached window, the systray will use the default method of displaying the menu (any button).
+If there is an attached window but no menu, the systray will toggle the window regardless of the button pressed.

 ## Plugins

 Plugins are a way to extend the functionality of your Wails application.